 1. Elevate Your Design With a Glass-Marble Mix

-Tile that combines two or more materials will bring complexity and visual texture to your space.
-Here, the Divisa Storm tile elegantly blends marble and glass for a striking design.
+Tiles that combine two or more materials add complexity and visual texture to your space.
+Here, the Divisa Storm tile* elegantly blends marble and glass for a striking design.
 The marble veining, along with the chevron pattern, infuses the space with a sense of movement that complements the woodgrain detail of the shelf.

 This stylish kitchen backsplash features a white/grey marble with black/white glass chevron-patterned tile backsplash.